ericproffitt/TopicModelsVB.jl/README.md

 ## GPU Acceleration
 GPU accelerating your model runs its performance bottlenecks on the GPU rather than the CPU.

-Currently only the standard LDA and CTPF models are supported, however a GPU accelerated version of the dynamic topic model is in the works.
-Just like with the low memory models, there's no reason to instantiate the GPU models directly.
-Instead you can simply instantiate the normal version of a supported model, and then use the `@gpu` macro to train it on the GPU:
+Currently only the standard LDA and CTPF models are supported, however GPU accelerated versions of the other models are in the works.
+There's no reason to instantiate the GPU models directly, instead you can simply instantiate the normal version of a supported model, and then use the `@gpu` macro to train it on the GPU:

 ```julia
 nsfcorp = readcorp(:nsf)